-Title 5, § 1506 of the DCMR provides the notice requirements that must be given to an employee affected by a RIF.
-Section 1506.1 states that "[a]n employee selected for separation shall be given specific written notice at least thirty (30) days prior to the effective date of the separation.
+separation.
 The specific notice shall state specifically what action is to be taken, the effective date of the action, and other necessary information regarding the employee's status and appeal rights."
 Additionally, D.C.
 Official Code § 1-624.08(e), which governs RIFs, provides that an Agency shall give an employee thirty (30) days notice after such employee has been selected for separation pursuant to a RIF (emphasis added).

-Here, the record shows that Employee's RIF notice was dated October 22, 2010 and the effective date for the RIF was November 21, 2010.38 The notice states that Employee's position was eliminated as part of a RIF and also provided Employee with information about her appeal rights.
-Moreover, Employee acknowledged that she received her RIF notice on October 22, 2010, which equates to thirty (30) days written notice.39 Thus, I find that Employee was given the required thirty (30) days written notice prior to the effective date of the instant RIF.
+Here, the record shows that Employee's RIF notice was dated October 22, 2010 and the effective date for the RIF was November 21, 2010.
+The notice states that Employee's position was eliminated as part of a RIF and also provided Employee with information about his appeal rights.
+Moreover, Employee acknowledged that he received his RIF notice on October 22, 2010, which equates to thirty (30) days written notice.
+Thus, I find that Employee was given the required thirty (30) days written notice prior to the effective date of the instant RIF.